 “Diversity is no stranger to anybody in this community.
 If anti-Semitism, racism, and hate can exist in a community that is so familiar with diversity, the takeaway is that it can really exist anywhere.
 So it’s gonna be a long, long road back and it’s gonna take a lot of healing and a lot of time,” Fulop said.

-Yesterday, New Jersey Attorney General Gurbir Grewal confirmed that the killings are being investigated as domestic terrorism/bias crime incident after some questioned whether or not Fulop had jumped the gun in quickly referring to the slayings as a hate crime.
+Yesterday, New Jersey Attorney General Gurbir Grewal confirmed that the killings are being investigated as a domestic terrorism/bias crime incident after some questioned whether or not Fulop had jumped the gun in quickly referring to the slayings as a hate crime.

 The mayor noted that everyone in the room will likely play a role in helping the city recover from this heinous act of violence.